Displaying Source Code(s)

 5. PERFORM PARA-1 THRU PARA-N N TIMES.

-N can be literal defined as numeric item in working storage or hard
+N can be literal defined as numeric item in working storage or

 coded